MaykenJohn/Repositorio-Remoto/README.md

-# Repositorio-Remoto
+# Repositorio-Remoto depois do clone
-Descrição inserida no repositório remoto antes do clone.
+Descrição inserida no repositório remoto depois do clone.